opennode/nodefabric-docs/docs/guide/deploy.rst

 General requirements:

-- 3 or 5 cluster nodes - either VMs or bare-metal hosts;
+- 3 or 5 cluster nodes - either VMs or bare-metal hosts
-- at least 1GB of RAM per node;
+- at least 1GB of RAM per node
-- at least 10GB dedicated disk device per node for OS root;
+- at least 10GB dedicated disk device per node for OS root
-- at least 64GB dedicated disk device per node for Ceph OSD data;
+- at least 64GB dedicated disk device per node for Ceph OSD data
 - at least 1x1Gbit network interface

 Recommended cluster setup:

-- 3 cluster nodes (for single node fault tolerance);
+- 3 cluster nodes (for single node fault tolerance)
-- 4GB or more RAM per node;
+- 4GB or more RAM per node
-- 32GB OS root disk;
+- 32GB OS root disk
-- 1x146GB or more Ceph data disks per each node (more and larger disks are always better, SSDs highly recommended for improved perfomance);
+- 1x146GB or more Ceph data disks per each node (more and larger disks are always better, SSDs highly recommended for improved perfomance)
-- 10Gbit or Infiniband network fabric recommended for better perfomance (especially beneficial for Ceph);
+- 10Gbit or Infiniband network fabric recommended for better perfomance (especially beneficial for Ceph)
 - external load-balancer for services that need to be published for remote consumers

 .. note:: Depending on your deployment target you could use external load-balancers available in AWS, Openstack or in VMWare vSphere